stfurkan/gez/README.md

 ## Features

-- Lists places by map and list
+- Lists places by using map and table
-- Track the visited places by using browser's local storage
+- Tracks the visited places by using browser's local storage
 - Filters places by place name, country name and type
 - Sorts place list by place name, country name and type
 - Supports Turkish and English languages (based on browser language)